 I earn a commission for some links on this blog.
 Citi is a MileValue partner.

-Until June 30, 2015, you can buy IHG Rewards Club points and get a 100% bonus on the points purchased.
+Until August 31, 2015, you can buy IHG Rewards Club points and get up to a 100% bonus on the points purchased.

 IHG is the loyalty program of these brands, including InterContinental, Crowne Plaza, and Holiday Inn.

 IHG points normally cost 1.15 to 1.35 cent each.